brightsign/argus-audience-measurement-extension/docs/multiple-models.md

 # Multiple Model Architecture

-This document describes how to extend the BrightSign NPU Gaze Extension architecture to support running multiple models concurrently, leveraging the RK3588's 3-core NPU.
+This document describes how to extend the BrightSign NPU Gaze Extension architecture to support running multiple models concurrently, leveraging all 3 cores of the RK3588's NPU for retail analytics.

 ## Executive Summary

 The RK3588 NPU has 3 cores that can run models independently.
-To run RetinaFace (gaze detection) and YOLOx (object detection) concurrently, we need to:
+To run RetinaFace (face/gaze detection), YOLOv8-pose (person pose estimation), and YOLOx (object detection) concurrently on all 3 cores, we need to:

 1. **Split preprocessing into model-specific branches** after initial capture
 2. **Create parallel inference pipelines** with dedicated queues and workers per model